College of Humanities & Behavioral Sciences

 COVID-19 Office Protocols

-As part of Radford University's safe and healthy operations plan, the Department of Philosophy and Religious Studies (PHRE) has implemented protocols for visiting our offices that will help students, staff, and visitors remain safe during in-person operations.
+As part of Radford University's safe and healthy operations plan, the Department of Foreign Languages and Literatures (FORL) has implemented protocols for visiting our offices that will help students, staff, and visitors remain safe during in-person operations.

-PHRE's offices are located in the College of Humanities and Behavioral Sciences building, floor 4, suite 4202 (one level above the main building entry from the central quad).
+FORL's offices are located in the College of Humanities and Behavioral Sciences building, floor 4, suite 4304 (one level above the main building entry from the central quad).

 Faculty members will hold the majority of office hours in electronic format, either through videoconference, online chat, or telephone.
 Where a face-to-face meeting is required in the office suite, an appointment should be scheduled in advance by contacting faculty or staff members direclty.